apache/parquet-format/LogicalTypes.md

 ##### 1-level structure without `LIST` annotation

 Some existing data does not even have the `LIST` annotation and simply uses `repeated` repetition to annotate the element type.
-In this case, the element type MUST be a primitive type and both the list and elements are required.
+In this case both the list and elements are required.

 ```
 // List<Integer> (non-null list, non-null elements)